henrikmotzkus/AutomationDemo/README.md

 ### 7.1.3 (Step 3) Deployment of a nested ARM template

 This deployment shows a combined deployment that is beeing rolled out on different scopes at the same time.
-And it shows that this can be achieved with a nested ARM script
+And it shows that this can be achieved with a nested ARM script.
+Nesting script is a way to modularize your scripts.

 More: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates?tabs=azure-powershell